ethereum/ethereum-org-website/src/content/glossary/index.md

 ### transaction fee {#transaction-fee}

 A fee you need to pay whenever you use the Ethereum network.
-Examples include sending funds from your [wallet](#wallet) or a [dapp](#dapp) interaction, like swapping tokens or buying a collectible.
+Examples include sending funds from your [wallet](#wallet) or a [dapp](#dapp) interaction, like swapping tokens or buying a collectable.
 You can think of this like a service charge.
 This fee will change based on how busy the network is.
 This is because [validators](#validator), the people responsible for processing your transaction, are likely to prioritise transactions with higher fees – so congestion forces the price up.

 At a technical level, your transaction fee relates to how much [gas](#gas) your transaction requires.